milindchavan12/aks/README.md

 - Most recommended way to run code on kubernetes is via Deployments.

 ### 9. Services
-- Service is Kubernetes Resource used ot provide an abstraction through to your pods agnostic of the specific instance that are running.
+- Service is Kubernetes Resource used to provide an abstraction through to your pods agnostic of the specific instance that are running.
 - Emulates the software load balancer within kubernetes.

 ------------------------------------------------------------------------------------------------------------